-The letter of motivation with an abstract for a deepening project, which clearifies the specific research interests of the applicant.
+The letter of motivation with an abstract for a deepening project, which clarifies the specific research interests of the applicant.
 The project will be further developed during the two-year study programme and prepare the final master thesis.

-The letter of motivation presents in particular the personal and specific interest in the Masters Course film culture, possibly with a description of previous professional or practical experience or relevant, even extra-curricular activities that can provide specific information on the ability for the Master's programme (maximum 700 words).
+The letter of motivation presents, in particular, the personal and specific interest in the Master's Course film culture, possibly with a description of previous professional or practical experience or relevant, even extra-curricular activities that can provide specific information on the ability for the Master's programme (maximum 700 words).

 - Internship in the area of Theater-, Film- and Media-Science is recommended (min.
 4 weeks; the internship may have been completed as part of a bachelor's degree.).
 Proven internships (via confirmation) will be accounted with a bonus of 0,1 points in the application.

-- Applicants with an international university entrance qualification and Bachelor's degree must prove sufficient German language skillsaccording to the regulations of the Deutsche Sprachprüfung für den Hochschulzugang (DSH), the German language test for university entrance.
+- Applicants with an international university entrance qualification and Bachelor's degree must prove sufficient German language skills according to the regulations of the Deutsche Sprachprüfung für den Hochschulzugang (DSH), the German language test for university entrance.